bloxstreet/support/guides/admin-guide.md

 Click [here](https://status.bloxstreet.store) to view the status of various TSA services.

-* In this scenario, the Head Moderators+ kindly request that **you do not spam ping us, DM us repeatedly, or anything of the sort when this occurs.** Doing so is **_punishable,_** and could get you possibly demoted.
-Axcracy and TheCakeChicken are aware of the problems and are likely fixing them as you worry.
+* In this scenario, the Head Moderators+ kindly request that **you do not spam ping us, DM us repeatedly, or anything of the sort when this occurs.** Doing so is **_punishable_** and could get you possibly demoted.
+Group Developers have likely been informed of the problems and are fixing them as you worry.
-* A simple fix may be just be rejoining.
-If a server shuts down, many people rejoining exactly at the same time can overload the system and may cause your admin loading to be delayed, or just completely aborted.
+* A simple fix may just be rejoining.
+If a server shuts down, many people rejoining exactly at the same time can overload the system and may cause your admin loading to be delayed.
 For this reason, we request that you **wait a few minutes** before rejoining, or **just simply rejoin.**

 ### Acceptable Usage
 {: .text-red-300 }
 This is the main section of the document.
 It will outline everything you can and cannot do with your admin commands.

 All major admin abuse (running :pban all, etc.) is **logged** and will result in an instant punishment!
-The command will be immediately canceled, and developers are notified.
+The command will be immediately canceled, and SHRs are notified.

 #### 4A - All Commands Usage
 {: .text-grey-dk-000 }